 Notes.
 The figure plots annualized gains from schooling by global income percentile, calculated by taking the percent difference between actual and counterfactual income growth absent educational expansion, and annualizing the resulting figure over the period considered.
-Interpretation: from 1980 to 2019, education contributed to increasing average incomes by 1-1.4% per year for the world's poorest 80% individuals.
+From 1980 to 2019, education contributed to increasing the average income of the 50th percentile of the world distribution of income by about 1.2% per year.